fephil/tali/README.md

 ## Project Usage

 TBA

+**Note:** An internet connection is required for downloading the various files required.

 * Download the [latest release](https://github.com/fephil/lesnar/releases) and extract to a directory,
 * Adjust the variables in `lesnar.yml` to suit your preferences,